Key Focus Areas in 2019

 When completed, the programme will improve the product portfolio and boost the competitiveness and profitability of the Russian refineries.

-- The Yaroslavl Refinery developed a baseline design for the diesel fuel hydrotreating process as part of the deep conversion unit construction project.
+- The Yaroslavl Refinery developed a basic project for its DCU process and selected a designer for the basic project for diesel fuel hydrotreating process as part of the construction of a deep conversion unit.

-Rosneft continued working to ensure compliance with the instructions issued by regulatory authorities, minimise environmental risks, align rules and procedures with relevant requirements, replace worn-out equipment, and implement target programmes at the Company’s refineries in Russia.
+Rosneft continued to pursue projects on ensuring compliance with instructions issued by the regulatory authorities, minimising environmental risks, aligning rules and regulations with the relevant requirements, replacing worn-out equipment, and implementing target programmes at the Company’s refineries in Russia.

-- a programme for measuring in-house material flows;
+- programme for measuring plant internal material flows;

 - measures aimed at reducing unscheduled production stoppages: replacement of worn-out equipment, implementation of industrial and fire safety projects, as well as targeted pipeline replacement and reliability improvement programmes.

 In 2019, the product range of Russian refineries was expanded to meet market demand:

 - In May 2019, the Ryazan Refinery launched the production of AI-95-K5 Euro-6 gasoline to supply the Moscow Region with greener fuel.
 The gasoline will help minimise the footprint of road transport and improve the environment, which is especially relevant for large cities;